 See exhibit 6.6 for an example of the display of control limits.
 Two lines show the control limits, both in the same red color.
 The higher line is called the upper control limit (UCL) and the lower line is called the lower control limit (LCL).
 The solid portion of these two lines shows the periods used to set the limit; the dashed line is an extrapolation of the limit to other periods.
 Typically, the control limits are displayed without markers.
 The observations are shown as a line with a marker to highlight analysis for each period separately.
 If an observation falls outside the control limits, then the chance of observing this situation is small, and we can reject the hypothesis that the observation belongs to the distribution of pre-intervention data.

-[INSERT EXHIBIT; please convert to gray scale; make background transparent and everything else black, please; replace label on uppermost line with “Post-intervention UCL” and lowermost line with “Pre-intervention LCL”]
+[INSERT EXHIBIT; please convert to gray scale; make background transparent and everything else black, please.
+Make upper line dashes, and to the right, make it smaller dashes.
+Make lower line dots, and on right, make them smaller dots.
+Capitalize “Outcomes.”
+Replace label on uppermost line with “Post-intervention UCL” and lowermost line with “Pre-intervention LCL”]

 Exhibit 6.6 Example Control Chart